joe-mccarthy/night-sky-pi/README.md

 Before deploying the Night Sky Pi it's important to ensure that you have the following configured as there are dependencies.
 However the installation of an MQTT broker is optional I usually have it installed instead of needing to remember to do it when starting up other applications.

-### Python

-Night Sky Pi is written in Python and has been tested with the following Python versions:

-- Python 3.9
-- Python 3.10
-- Python 3.11
-- Python 3.12

-The [nsp.sh](nsp.sh) runs within a virtual environment based on what's on your system path.

 ### MQTT Broker

 Night Sky Pi has the ability to publish events to an MQTT broker.
 The intent of this is so that other modules can react to the events to complete additional actions.
 Initially this broker will only run locally therefore only allow clients that reside on the same device as intended.
 Firstly we need to install MQTT on the Raspberry Pi.